RAP GRANT APPLICATION

 At Spanish Fork City, we take pride in the various recreation, arts, and parks programs and amenities we offer our residents.
 However, as our community continues to grow, so will the needs of our residents.
 The RAP Tax enables the City to provide more for our residents than we had been able to in the past.

-The funds generated by the RAP Tax can not be used for a new library building; however, they can be used for some library amenities and programs that fit within the RAP Tax ordinance language.
+The funds generated by the RAP Tax can not be used for the new building; however, they can be used for some library amenities and programs that fit within the RAP Tax ordinance language.

 What portion of the tax goes to pay city officials or those on committees?